blocknative/web3-onboard/packages/walletconnect/README.md

 }

 // initialize the module with options
-// If version isn't set it will default to V1 until V1 sunset const walletConnect = walletConnectModule(wcV2InitOptions || wcV1InitOptions)
+// If version isn't set it will default to V2 - V1 support will be completely removed shortly as it is deprecated const walletConnect = walletConnectModule(wcV2InitOptions)

 // can also initialize with no options...
-// Defaults to V1 until V1 sunset
+// Defaults to V2 - V1 support will be completely removed shortly as it is deprecated
 // const walletConnect = walletConnectModule()

 const onboard = Onboard({